 What is loan to value ratio?

 The LVR is the amount you need to borrow to buy a particular property, calculated as a percentage of the value of the property.
-The bigger your deposit, the lower the LVR.
+Simply put, the larger your deposit, the lower your LVR will be.
+Your LVR directly influences your borrowing options and costs.

-If you have an LVR of 90%, this means you have a 10% deposit saved and must borrow the remaining amount.
-Whereas if you have an LVR of 70%, this means you have a 30% deposit saved.
+For example, if you have an LVR of 90%, this means you have a 10% deposit saved and must borrow the remaining amount.
+Whereas if you have an LVR of 70%, this means you have a 30% deposit saved, which typically means less risk for lenders and potentially better loan terms for you.

 You will often find every home loan product has a maximum LVR, which indicates how big your deposit should be in proportion to the property's value.